No. 114 Squadron RAF: Reformation and World War II

 The squadron reformed on 1 December 1936 at RAF Wyton, initially equipped with Hawker Hind single-engined biplane light bombers.
 It joined No. 2 Group of RAF Bomber Command on 1 March 1937, receiving more modern Bristol Blenheim I twin-engined monoplanes later that month, being the first RAF squadron to operate the Blenheim, while briefly operated a few Hawker Audaxes as trainers while converting to the Blenheim.
 The squadron received improved Blenheim IVs from April 1939, carrying out long-range navigation flights over France in July and participating in the annual home defence exercise in August 1939.

 The squadron flew its first operations of the Second World War on 13 October 1939, when two aircraft, operating as a detachment from France, carried out reconnaissance flights over the Ruhr, one of the two Blenheims not returning.
 The squadron was allocated to join the Advanced Air Striking Force (AASF), moving to France in December 1939.
-On 10 May 1940, Germany invaded Belgium and the Netherlands, and on the next day, a German air attack against 114 Squadron's airfield at Vraux destroyed six of the squadron's Blenheims, with the rest of aircraft being damaged.
-Although the squadron did fly a few bombing missions against the German advance, its losses meant it was soon evacuated back to the UK, with its remaining Blenheims (along with those of 139 Squadron) being used to reinforce the British Expeditionary Force Air Component's reconnaissance squadrons.
+On 10 May 1940, Germany invaded Belgium and the Netherlands, and on the next day, a German air attack against the 114 Squadron airfield at Vraux, destroyed six Blenheims, with the rest of aircraft being damaged.
+Although the squadron did fly a few bombing missions against the German advance, its losses meant it was soon evacuated to Britain, its remaining Blenheims (along with those of 139 Squadron) being used to reinforce the British Expeditionary Force Air Component reconnaissance squadrons.